A nuclear reactor physics engineer by training, Victor has solid experience in the design and deployment of digital engineering tools.

 Data is created immediately after the definition of specifications and the resulting data is all inter-related: the documents contain requirements, which are then broken down into basic components, which in turn have technical specifications (pressure, flow, weight, etc.) and may be part of a critical chain.
 “This is where the data-centric principle becomes relevant.
 Its objective is to manage basic technical data in the configuration phase.
 However, in view of the quantities involved, a degree of pragmatism is needed, and we will still manage both documents and data for a long time.”

-The objective is to create a data model, clearly defining the data that will be generated, transferred and used, by which users and context.
+The objective is to create a data model, as early as possible in the project, clearly defining the data that will be generated, transferred and used, by which users and context.
+Naturally, this data model will evolve to reflect changes and the life of the project and the asset.

 Faced with the need for data consistency through the lifecycle of a plant, some industries have developed a process of system engineering.
 Developed in the 1950s, this scientific approach aiming at building the theoretical elements to understand and manage complex systems was first implemented by the aerospace and defence industries, before spreading to other sectors such as the naval and automotive industries.
 Each of these sectors share a strict regulatory framework, combining high levels of technical understanding across multiple disciplines.
 System engineering focuses on several major fields, with the objective of providing answers to the problems identified on concrete projects (management of requirements to ensure that products designed are compliant, interface management to ensure successful integration of the systems and sub-systems, etc.).
 The central idea is to break down a product into systems and sub-systems, monitoring the constraints, requirements, and interfaces at each phase in order to achieve a certain degree of complexity that allows safe management.